 Buying the Best Traffic

 You can buy traffic the pay per click way, or you can buy it from a traffic wholesaler.
-The latter is actually the fastest way of getting the best traffic.
+The latter is the fastest way of getting the best traffic.

 If you don’t use the right keywords, you may end up paying for visitors you don’t need.

-The danger of using method is you might up with traffic hucksters, who may trick you into paying for real traffic when what they have in store for you are “ghost” or cold leads.
+The danger of using method is you might come up with traffic hucksters, who may trick you into paying for real traffic when what they have in store for you are “ghost” or cold leads.

 If you want to get the best traffic, you have to plants in the right locations.
-Basically, growing traffic would require two things from you: time and effort.
+Growing traffic would require two things from you: time and effort.

-• Social bookmarking traffic.
 If your goal is to get people to your site to read your content, then Digg or Delicious is for you.
 If your goal is to sell products, social bookmarking is not your best traffic source.
 People here are content readers, not buyers.

-• Social media traffic.
 Facebook and Twitter may not be the best place for getting buyers, but they allow you to establish a following.

 Whether you buy or grow it, what’s important is you know what you want and how to get it.